Bill Cosby goes on trial, his legacy and freedom at stake

 Cosby is on trial on charges he assaulted Andrea Constand, a former employee of Temple University’s basketball program, at his suburban Philadelphia mansion in 2004.
 His good-guy reputation already in ruins, he could get 10 years in prison if convicted.

-In her opening statement, prosecutor Kristen Feden noted that the “Cosby Show” star previously admitted under oath that he gave Constand pills and touched her genitals as she lay on his couch.
+Prosecutor Kristen Feden, in her opening statement, noted the “Cosby Show” star previously admitted under oath that he gave Constand pills and touched her genitals as she lay on his couch.

 “She couldn’t say no,” Feden said.
 “She can’t move, she can’t talk.
 Completely paralyzed.
 Frozen.
 Lifeless.”